akshaybannatti/Chatbot-in-Python-using-NLTK/README.md

 On similar lines let's create a very basic chatbot utlising the Python's NLTK library.It's a very simple bot with hardly any cognitive skills,but still a good way to get into NLP and get to know about chatbots.

+Chatbots play a crucial role in modern businesses as they possess the capability to efficiently address customer inquiries and provide information without causing delays.
+By automating various procedures, they significantly reduce the workload on customer support teams.
+Achieving this level of automation is made possible through the implementation of Machine Learning, Artificial Intelligence, and Data Science techniques.
+Chatbots operate by analyzing the input provided by customers and generating appropriate responses based on predefined mappings.
+To train a chatbot, Recurrent Neural Networks can be employed along with intention datasets in JSON format, while the implementation can be carried out using the Python programming language.
+The nature of the chatbot, whether it is specific to a particular domain or caters to a wide range of topics, depends on the desired objective.

 # Outline
 * [Motivation](#motivation)